alterNERDtive/EDDiscovery-wiki/Using-the-Scan-Panel.md

 ![Scan Panel](https://i.imgur.com/LRtSdcV.png)

-Only stars and planets scanned by your current commander in a system, at any point in the history (including above the cursor position) is shown.

-You can select by the toolbar above the star:
+You can select what is shown by using the toolbar above the star:

 * Show/Hide Materials: Show materials, as seen here, or not (a small icon will show materials are present)

 * Show Rare Materials only: For the people who only care about them.

+* Show/Hide Materials that have reached their storage limits: Don't show ones you don't need.

 * Show/Hide Moons: Diable showing moons, planets and stars only

 * Planet size:  4 sizing options are given

+* EDSM: Grab EDSM data on the system to supplement your own data

-* Show/Hide Labels : (Not shown in image above yet) turn on/off showing volanism, terraformable and value icons).
+* Show/Hide Body Status Icons: Turn on/off showing volanism, terraformable and value icons.

+* Export to Excel: Output data in an CSV output for excel etc.

+The toolbar can be hidden.
+Right click on an empty part and you can choose to hide the icons and leave only the value indicator.

-Planetary Icons are:
+Body Status Icons are:

 * If a planet is Terraformable : A picture of the planet earth.